 Medical storage chambers are generally small units that are stacked on top of one another to save bench space.
 Stacking the storage chambers presents some challenges because the air cannot flow up through the chambers, it can only move through the units from front to back.
 This leaves limited flow paths for air circulation.
-The use of thermoelectric assemblies (TEAs) for medical storage chamber cooling offer an efficient, thermally stable, reliable, low maintenance, and low cost-of-ownership solution.
-TEAs provide both cooling and heating to maintain the temperature in medical storage chambers.
+The use of thermoelectric cooler assemblies for medical storage chamber cooling offer an efficient, thermally stable, reliable, low maintenance, and low cost-of-ownership solution.
+Thermoelectric cooler assemblies provide both cooling and heating to maintain the temperature in medical storage chambers.
 They offer compact form factors to accommodate the tight geometric space constraints.

 Storage Chambers for Liquid Chromatography Equipment